Renters Insurance in New York

 - Theft: Rental units are prime targets for theft and building security may not protect against unwanted intruders.

 - Fire and Smoke Damage: Although your landlord's insurance might replace the carpet, it won't replace your furniture.
-Renters insurance can cover items damaged by fire, smoke, flood, and other situations.
+Renters insurance can cover items damaged by fire, smoke, and other situations.

 - Liability Protection: Renters insurance can cover injury to another person on your property.
 It may also include medical payments coverage that pays for expenses of people who don't live with you, but who are injured in your apartment.

 - Inexpensive: Renters insurance can be very affordable, especially for people renting their first apartment.
 Different deductible levels can raise or lower the cost of your premium—consider what deductible you want to have.
 Higher deductibles can lower the cost of insurance, but consider how much you're willing to pay as a deductible if you were to have a claim.

 Renters insurance is worth looking into to protect you and your possessions and could save you thousands of dollars--all for a lot less than you might think.
 Get a free renters insurance quote and get covered today.

 The above is meant as general information and as general policy descriptions to help you understand the different types of coverages.
 These descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 We encourage you to speak to your insurance representative and to read your policy contract to fully understand your coverages.

 Renters coverages are written through non-affiliated insurance companies and are secured through the GEICO Insurance Agency, LLC.

 The information you provide will be shared with our business partners so that they can return a quote.

 - Home Insurance